rmaicle/dlang-guide/basics.md

 Program compilation is a multi-step process or sometimes called translaton phases.
 These translation phases are big topics on their own and are subjects in active research.

-The following are very brief and simplified explanation of each translation phase.
+The following provides very brief and simplified explanation of each translation phase.
-The output of each translation phase is the input to the next.

 ##### Lexical Analysis